faizm10/operating-systems-notes/notes/notes.md

 ![alt text](image-1.png)

----

-## Parameter Passing

-System calls often need input parameters.
+- System calls often need input parameters.
 There are three main ways to pass them:
 1. **Registers** – Fastest but limited to a few parameters.
 2. **Memory block/table** – A structure with parameters; passed via register.
 Used by Linux.
 3. **Stack** – Parameters are pushed onto the stack.

----

-## Major Categories of System Calls

 | **Category** | **Common System Calls** |
 | --- | --- |